Skip to main content

 Protein Powders/bars

-Having a protein shake to hand is a quick and easy way to keep your protein intake high when dieting.
+Having a protein shake or protein bar to hand is a quick and easy way to keep your protein intake high when dieting.
 Great for keeping you feeling fuller for longer (2) and also aiding in maintaining muscle mass, keeping your metabolic rate high – helping burning those extra calories.

 Caffeine